vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

 ```

-let's go step by step adding the components to form that supply chain.
+let's go step by step adding the resources to form that supply chain.

 ### Building container images out of source code